mathyoutw/mathyoutw.github.io/index.md

   caption: "Photo credit: [**Unsplash**](https://unsplash.com/photos/close-up-photo-of-green-linear-leaves-FrlCwXwbwkk)"
 ---

-Data Science student at the University of California, San Diego, focused on data analysis, experimentation, and turning complex datasets into actionable insights.
+I'm a Data Science student at the University of California, San Diego, focused on data analysis, experimentation, and turning complex datasets into actionable insights.

 ---